 WHAT IS PRP?

 PRP or Platelet-Rich Plasma, is a NONSURGICAL boost to the body’s own healing ability by taking the patient’s blood and spinning it down in a centrifuge, which is then injected back to the afflicted area – whether that be a joint, tendon or ligament.
 At Carolina Nonsurgical Orthopedics, Dr. Matthew Kanaan is passionate about offering patients the latest in cutting-edge and highly-effective orthobiologics treatments, which is why we specialize in high dose PRP.
+We have been performing PRP Injections in Raleigh, Cary, and Wake Forest for the last 12 years, and were one of the first independent clinics to do so.

 WHAT ARE THE BENEFITS OF HIGH DOSE PRP?